 First Cooks work on a rotational schedule.
 They may be expected to work weekdays, weekends, and general holidays.
 They may be required to work split shifts.

 Wages are paid on an hourly basis.
 Specific pay details are discussed at the interview phase.

 Please fill out the following application in full to be considered for a position.
 You will be prompted to upload your resume so please have it ready when you apply.
 We thank all applicants in advance for applying however due to the high volume of interest in working with Outland Camps only those being considered for employment will be contacted.

 Contact a Sales Rep

+The Outland Youth Employment Program had another successful season in 2018!
 The First Nations Natural Resources Youth Employment Program (FNNRYEP), developed and operated by Outland over the last two decades, is an education, training and work opportunity for Northern Ontario Indigenous youth.
 The six week program partners with many regional stakeholders to offer a meaningful, culturally relevant, life/work skills oriented live-in experience in a remote camp facility.
-Watch the video »
+Read More »